 [conditional] If the key is generated according to a symmetric key scheme, the evaluator shall review the TSS to determine that it describes how the functionality described by FCS_CKM.1/SKG is invoked.
-The evaluator uses the description of the RBG functionality in FCS_RBG_EXT.1, or the key derivation functionality in either FCS_CKM.5 or FCS_COP.1/PBKDF, depending on the key generation method claimed, to determine that the key size being requested is greater than or equal to the key size and mode to be used for the encryption/decryption of the data.
+The evaluator uses the description of the RBG functionality in FCS_RBG.1, to determine that the key size being requested is greater than or equal to the key size and mode to be used for the encryption/decryption of the data.

-[conditional] If the key is formed from derivation, the evaluator shall verify that the TSS describes the method of derivation and that this method is consistent with FCS_CKM.5.
+[conditional] If the key is formed from derivation, the evaluator shall verify that the TSS describes the method of derivation and that this method is consistent with FCS_CKM.5 or FCS_CKM_EXT.8, depending on the key derivation method claimed.